Chicago Manager, Pets for Life

-Maxwell has worked for The HSUS, largely focusing on pit bull issues, since graduating from Penn State with a B.A. in corporate communications in 2007—the same year she adopted her amazing pit bull, Winston.
+Maxwell has worked for The HSUS, largely focusing on pit bull issues, since graduating from Penn State with a B.A. in corporate communications in 2007—the same year she adopted her beloved pit bull-type dog, Winston.

 Journalists seeking interviews with HSUS experts, please see our directory of media contacts.